-President Trump and Joe Biden, in the run-up to the Presidential election, have staked out dueling positions on the climate, suggesting voters to either care (the democratic stance, pretending to know) or not care (republican stance, oblivious to nature’s evolution) about our environment.
+President Trump and Joe Biden, in the run-up to the Presidential election, have staked out dueling positions on the climate, suggesting voters either care (the Democratic stance, pretending to know) or not care (the Republican view, oblivious to nature’s evolution) about our environment.

 “There are two kinds of people in this world: Those who believe there are two kinds of people in this world and those who are smart enough to know better.”Tom Robbins

 Neither position is rooted in our best understanding of nature’s truth.
 Thus both are false and contrary to the pageantry of positivity and, in the end, punitive to humanity—the reason why I describe the endorsement of today’s politics as a bifurcated trench leading to the slaughterhouse of human excellence.

 Science Of Nature

 In the words of Richard Feynman, science is nothing more than the study of nature.
 Science, to put things in perspective, is not the source of knowledge but a derivative of nature’s truth.
 A manmade process, as I explain in Learn To Think, to establish, optimize, and question our evolving proxy of nature’s truth.